samoina/resuts-summary-component/README.md

 - BEM naming convention
 - Flexbox
 - Mobile-first workflow
+- Vanilla Javascript

 ### What I learned

 1. With this project, I took some time to check out the difference between the _ and body selectors when doing the CSS reset.
-I had been brusihing over this aspect but finally understood that the _ selector is known as the universal selector.
+I had been brushing over this aspect but finally understood that the _ selector is known as the universal selector.
 It represents ALL elements in the document and therefore styles under it will apply to each and every element.

 the 'body' selector on the other hand specifically targets the <body> element and the elements within it.